The Shallows (2016) Don't Mind the Haters, It's Actually a Good Flick.

-I love Blake Lively, I found her refreshing in this movie.
-I found the idea of her decision-making not unbelievable for her situation and I thought the commentary by her throughout made sense to me.
+Blake Lively is great, I found her refreshing in this movie.
+The idea of her decision-making is not unbelievable for her situation and I thought the commentary by her throughout made sense to me.
 Being a horror fan, I have to trudge through a lot of duds to find movies that impress me.
-A lot of this genre of movie rely upon stupidity of character.
+A lot of this genre of movie rely upon the stupidity of character.
 Most, at best ignore technical aspects of reality.
 This story is not in the far-fetched class like giant sharks terrorizing beaches or tornadoes with sharks in them.

 None the less, Nancy's story is about immersing herself in her late mother’s footsteps.
 She is a surfer who loves nothing more than a clean wave breaking and she is super smart, studying to become a doctor.
 Some people who watched it questioned the guys who drove her to the beach not taking he home.
 The locals who initially drive her to the beach are surfers, why would they think to track her down before they leave and escort her personally back to whence she came?
 She has pretty good technology on her, maybe she called a friend?
 It’s not like they got her life story on the ride there.
 They are all free spirits, they probably just assumed she left because they couldn’t see her.

 I once went on a tour while on holiday in Hawaii.
-I found myself snorkeling way, way away from the group I was with in the water after I had seen a turtle. it had one flipper and the other was missing.
+Suddenly I found myself snorkeling way, way away from the group I was in.
+I was following a turtle with one flipper and the other was missing.
 After following it for some time, I remember thinking “you are following a lame turtle...there could be sharks out here?"
 I immediately stopped trailing behind it and swam as fast as I could to where the group clustered together.
 Scary but true, being stranded in the water with a shark could really happen.
 I didn't die but a lot of people spurn movies saying they aren't believable scenarios.
 Split decisions in most cased can cause unfortunate events.

 I loved this movie and I have watched it a few time.
-The free feeling of the water scenes in the first quarter are enough to make you want to grab your towel and hit the beach and the last half is enough fast paced action to make sure you always tell someone to check on you if you aren't back by a certain time.
+The free feeling of the water scenes in the first quarter is enough to make you want to grab your towel and hit the beach and the last half is enough fast-paced action to make sure you always tell someone to check on you if you aren't back by a certain time.

 Nancy: Hey, sis.